Github-DongZelin/Examples-and-Command-of-the-algorithm/functions_polytope:arrangement/Descriptions.md

-These are algrithms that allowing them to record number of vertices on a polytope and the whole arrangement simultaneously, we use them in the example ReLU.
+These algorithms enable simultaneous recording of the number of vertices on a polytope and the entire arrangement.
+We utilize them in the example of ReLU.